aukspot/dles/README.md

 - [Jeopardy 6](https://www.jeopardy.com/play/j6) - Weekday jeopardy game where you answer 12 multiple choice questions.
 - [On the Record](https://www.washingtonpost.com/news-quiz) - Answer the question based on the given quote, Monday through Thursday.
 Every Friday, you get 10 questions that will last through the weekend.
 - [pedantle](https://pedantle.certitudes.org) - Find the secret Wikipedia page by revealing the words in its introduction.
-- [Peekpedia](https://peekpedia.com) - Guess the Wikipedia article based on the pictures.
 - [PopCultured](https://histordle.com/popcultured) - Guess the year given three pop culture items released that year.
 - [Quintalist](https://www.quintalist.com) - Correctly choose the top 5 entries in 5 tries or fewer.
 - [Quiple](https://quiple.xyz) - Put today's items into groups of three based on the theme.